NeuronQ/udacity-capstone/report/report.md

 It is important to note though that this kind of threshold model makes no assumption bout the amount that can be traded, the number of trades that can be made, the variability in time of the threshold itself (a trading strategy that needs a large number of trades to have a statistically significant chance of being profitable would also need a large period of *time* to make this trades and while time elapses the volatility of the asset can change), or of any limit of money that a trader can loosing before becoming "bankrupt" and having no more money to keep trading.
 Considering this and the source of this model, it is important to note that *it's probably only applicable to high frequency trading of very volatile assets, hence it's not necessarily expected to be of any use for data at time intervals larger than 5min.*

+A more practical use for this threshold could also be to guide us in selecting how many steps ahead to predict at.

 ## II.
 Analysis [2-4 pages]